BuildTruss

 0 habits

-This tool is not designed to make you a successful man.
+This tool is not designed to make you successful.
 It is designed to give you basic discipline.
-When that is set, you can start your own trajectory.
+When that is set, your own trajectory follows.
+The best outcome is that you stop needing this tool.

 Three rules, not twelve